dkklimo/Hospital-Management-System---PHP/README.md

 # Hospital-Management-System---PHP
-This a Hospitam Management System in PHP, ajax, Bootstrap, Javaacript and HTML5
+This a Hospitam Management System in PHP, ajax, Bootstrap, Javascript and HTML5